Gianou/Haaga-Helia-IoT-Experimental-Project/README.md

-# ESP32 Game Project

-Welcome to the ESP32 Game Project!
-This project allows you to run a game on an ESP32 microcontroller.
+# HELLO CAPTAIN!

+This project is an ESP32 based game and gaming devices that uses unconventional controls.
 This README will guide you through the setup process for both the software and hardware components of the project.

+The project was realised for the IoT Experimental Project course from  Haaga-Helia University of Applied Sciences.

 ## Software Setup